Digital Transformation is a term that was coined decades ago and yet there is still a pervasive misunderstanding around what it actually means.

 Digitization is going from cash to debit card while digitalization is going from hailing a taxi cab to ridesharing apps.

-Both are transforming from the analog activity to a digital one, but ridesharing app is completely reengineering the process from the ground up.
+Both are transforming from analog activity to digital activity, but ridesharing app is completely reengineering the process from the ground up.

-It’s the digitization that most digital transformation strategies are missing.
+It’s the digitization that most digital transformation strategy frameworks are missing.

 Questions to Ask While Digitizing an Analog Process

-When it comes to optimizing and modernizing a previously analog process, there are a lot of questions to answer that will help lead you down the right path to take.
+When it comes to implementing an analog-to-digital conversion process there are a lot of questions to answer that will help lead you down the right path to take.
 We’re posing several of them into three sections below to help guide you through the process of starting, analyzing, and monitoring your new process.

 If you’re not sure about the answer to any of the following due diligence questions, you’ll want to identify the right people to ask as well as solve anything else holding you back before proceeding.